Canning and Freezing Your Harvest

-One of my fondest memories was walking into my Granny’s kitchen with the fresh vegetables cooking on the stove and the meat dish in the oven with empty mason jars all over the counter of her little, and I mean little, kitchen.
+One of my fondest memories was walking into my Granny’s kitchen with the fresh vegetables cooking on the stove and the meat dish in the oven with empty mason jars all over the counter of her little–and I mean little–kitchen.
 Next to her stove she stashed her orderly cans of the previous year’s harvests.
 Boy, did she know how to garden, cook, and eat!
-I wanted to be just like her; warming the hearts of my children and guests with fresh wholesome meals straight from the ground in my own backyard.
-That memory has propelled me in my quest to live the sustainable lifestyle and to capture all the toil of the years’ harvests for my family.
+Canning and freezing were important parts of the process to preserve homegrown food.

 Preserving food, whether by canning, freezing, or drying has always been a way of life.
 In today’s fast paced world, many people miss out on the beauty of growing, harvesting, and preserving the year together with their families.
 With there being far few family farms, we are having to find our way again.

 It is always such a busy time during the summer when everything seems to need harvesting at the same time.
 I take measures to plant my seeds spaced out a week at the time so that my kitchen is not overwhelmed when I begin canning the first of the harvest.
 Once you have canned your harvest, you can supplement your winter garden harvest with summer vegetables and vice versa.
 Once you do this for a year, you will wonder why you never did it before!

 There are 2 main approaches to canning : water-bath processing method and the pressure processing method.
 Preserving food boils down to destroying micro-organisms.
 The combination of acidity, heat, and an airtight seal is crucial to keeping bad micro-organisms from ruining your food.
 Botulism poisoning is avoided by either the high acidity or processing jars at high temperatures above the boiling point.
 That is where the pressure canner comes in.

 If using the WATER-BATH METHOD, always make sure that the pH of your recipe is 4.5 or lower.
 If it is higher than 4.5 you will need to add more acid or use the pressure canner method.
 Both methods will be the same up until you place the jars into the canner.